zextras/tech-doc/source/carbonio/admincli/backup.rst

 and decrease the scan time exponentially.

-The SmartScan is a resource intensive process and it should never be run during peak hours or during regular working time , but only when the load on |product| infrastructure is low, to prevent reductions in the |product| performance.
+The SmartScan is a resource intensive process and it should never be run during peak hours or during regular working time, but only when the load on |product| infrastructure is low, to prevent reductions in the |product| performance.